SpellholdStudios/Rolles/README.md

 ##### version 5

 - Renamed Setup-rolles.tp2 -> rolles.tp2 to support AL|EN's "Project Infinity".
+- Added rolles.ini metadata file to support AL|EN's "Project Infinity".
 - Reorganized mod architecture tree: created folders to sort files according to their types.
-- Added rolles.ini metadata file to support AL|EN's "Project Infinity".
-- Appended tooltip.2da
+- Appended tooltip.2da whenever relevant.
+- Fixed typos in rolles.d that were taking and deleting wrong items (Cloak of Perfection, Swords of Freedom and Mace of Disruption +3).
+- Fixed Sword of freedom recipe: Adjatha the Drinker is needed instead of Namarra +2.
 - Updated Russian tra file for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
 - Updated readme.
 - Updated French and English translations (Gwendolyne).